Riemann hypothesis: Gram points

 Gram's rule and Rosser's rule both say that in some sense zeros do not stray too far from their expected positions.
 The distance of a zero from its expected position is controlled by the function S defined above, which grows extremely slowly: its average value is of the order of (log log T)^{1/2}, which only reaches 2 for T around 10^{24}.
 This means that both rules hold most of the time for small T but eventually break down often.
 Indeed, Trudgian (2011) showed that both Gram's law and Rosser's rule fail in a positive proportion of cases.
 To be specific, it is expected that in about 66% one zero is enclosed by two successive Gram points, but in 17% no zero and in 17% two zeros are in such a Gram-interval on the long run Hanga (2020).

+Random matrix theory and quantum chaos

+Assuming the Riemann hypothesis one can ask what further regularities might govern the distribution of the zeros of the zeta function on the critical line.
+One conjectural picture is that the critical zeros of the zeta function behave statistically like the eigenvalues of large random Hermitian matrices.
+The idea began with Hugh Montgomery's work on the pair correlation conjecture for the zeros of the zeta function.
+After a suitable rescaling to account for the increasing density of zeros with height, the conjectured pair correlation function agrees with that of eigenvalues in the Gaussian unitary ensemble (GUE) in random matrix theory.

+The connection was tested numerically by Andrew Odlyzko, who found that the spacing statistics of zeros high on the critical line agree closely with the predictions of GUE random matrix theory.
+The agreement extends beyond nearest-neighbor spacings to higher correlation functions, and is widely regarded as strong evidence that the zeros are modeled by the same local statistics as random matrices.

+The random matrix analogy is also related to the Hilbert–Pólya conjecture, and to ideas from quantum chaos.
+In quantum chaotic systems, eigenvalues often obey random matrix statistics, so the appearance of the same statistics in the zeros of the zeta function can be interpreted as evidence that they may arise from a selfadjoint operator or from a chaotic dynamical system.
+This gives a heuristic picture of why the zeros might lie on a spectral line and why their spacings exhibit strong repulsion rather than random clustering.